Crêpe Fabric – A Complete Guide

 Our crêpe textiles come from established European factories that abide strictly by the EU regulations on emissions, dyeing, washing, finishing, and packaging.
 Our textiles are sustainable, and we’re always looking to guarantee our suppliers minimise the effects textile production can have on the environment.

+You can take a look at our crêpe collection on our websites.
 If you have any questions regarding the order or the textiles, please get in touch with us, and we’re happy to help you with any enquiries.